Looking for a career using your languages?

 Freelance translators and interpreters looking to work with Atlas Translations

 Atlas Translations is always looking for those with the right skills to join our friendly team.
 Our standards are high and you need to go through our application process for translators, interpreters, proof-readers, voice-overs and linguists.
 Note that we will need to contact references to independently vouch for your work.

-We are experiencing a high level of applications as at July 2020 and you need to contact us BEFORE you spend your time filling in the application form, so that we can discuss your languages, subject areas and rates and give you an honest appraisal regarding the chances of working together.
+We are experiencing a high level of applications as at September 2020 and you need to contact us BEFORE you spend your time filling in the application form, so that we can discuss your languages, subject areas and rates and give you an honest appraisal regarding the chances of working together.
 We will also give you a password to access the application form.
-Languages we are currently actively recruiting include Turkish, Korean, and German.

 You can contact us during UK office hours using the Live Chat button, where one of our staff will be able to help.
 Or give us a call, or send an email.
 We welcome personal approaches, we are not so keen on standard mass emails, or being cced with 100 other translation agencies!